-When Dogs Get LostPosted about 5 years ago by Holly
+When Dogs Get LostPosted over 5 years ago by Holly

 This morning a little white dog was running up westbound Highway 44.

 She took the Sundial Bridge exit, ran around the Convention Center and eventually made it under the chainlink gate into the Rodeo Grounds.
 Multiple people stopped to call, whistle, and coax her.
 I got my friendly dog out to greet and try to lure her in but after a quick nose touch, she was on her way again.
 I have animal control's number programmed into my phone and an officer quickly arrived.
 We stalked, whistled, and held out treats.
 Nothing tempted her; she was running scared.
 So far as I know she is still running in the brush by the river.